Thermo Fisher Scientific (TMO) Q2 2017 Results - Earnings Call Transcript

 Stephen Williamson - Thermo Fisher Scientific, Inc.

-I think the growth profile is very positive.
+I think the bookings profile is very positive.

 Daniel Arias - Citigroup Global Markets, Inc.